Tungana-Bhavya/DATABRICKS/README.md

 <h3 align ='left'>1.
 How many tables are there?</h3>

 #### Source Code:</br>
-The foodie-fi database consists of two tables i.e plans and subscriptions.
+The foodie-fi database consists of two tables i.e plans and subscriptions.</br>
 SELECT table_name FROM INFORMATION_SCHEMA.TABLES</br>
 WHERE TABLE_SCHEMA = 'foodie_fi' AND TABLE_TYPE = 'BASE TABLE';